-Any trainer knows, it’s not easy to get positive feedback across the board.
-Sometimes, it’s a challenge just to get people to give feedback in the first place, and it’s important to gather as much feedback as possible after a workshop and to ask the right questions.
-Not only will it help you improve the quality of your next workshop, you may even get some terrific ideas for another class.
+As any trainer knows, it’s not always easy to get positive feedback across the board.
+Sometimes, it’s a challenge just to get people to give feedback in the first place.
+However, it’s important to gather as much feedback as possible after a workshop and to ask the right questions.
+Not only will it help you to improve the quality of your next workshop, but you may also get some fantastic ideas for another class.

-Use the following tips and tricks to increase the feedback response rate of your attendees and to receive even better feedback ratings.
+Use the following tips and tricks to increase the response rate of your attendees and receive even better feedback after a workshop.

-At General Assembly London workshops, we waste no time collecting feedback.
+At General Assembly London workshops, we waste no time in collecting feedback.
 Students are less likely to provide feedback once they’ve left the room.
-So, while their seats are still warm, we remind them to fill out our quick paper survey at the end of class.
+So, we remind them to fill out our quick paper survey at the end of class.
 They’re usually happy to reciprocate, since we’ve just provided them with a thought-provoking workshop.
 Plus, it’s harder for them to rush out of the room when they see other attendees scribbling away.
 If your workshop is online, send attendees a link to your workshop feedback questionnaire beforehand and remind them to complete it at the end of the livestream.

 2. A short, well-written feedback form works best

-This one may seem obvious, but definitely worth including.
-Whether you’re asking for feedback online or on paper, keep your form short, simple, and relaxed in tone.
-Shakespeare had it right, “brevity is the soul of wit”.
+This one may seem obvious, but it’s definitely worth including.
+Whether it’s online or on paper, keep your workshop feedback form short, simple, and relaxed in tone.
 And if you’re using paper, size is important – A5 seems unobtrusive, whereas a full A4 sheet might be intimidating in length.
 For virtual workshops, consider an event feedback app.
 It gives you functionality to play with when it comes to workshop debrief questions.
 For instance, you can use interactive question types, like sliding scale responses and star ratings, to make the process of giving feedback much more engaging.

 3. Introduce your survey right from the start

-In your introduction at the beginning of the workshop, let your attendees know that you’ll be asking for their feedback at the end, and explain how it helps you prepare even better content in future.
-This way, requesting feedback seems like less of an afterthought, and also prepares your students for this to be asked of them at the end.
+In the introduction to your workshop, let your attendees know that you’ll be asking for their feedback at the end, and explain how it’ll help you to prepare even better content in future.
+This way, requesting feedback seems like less of an afterthought, and also prepares your students for it to be asked of them at the end.

 1. Make a good first impression

-It may sound cliché, but first impressions are always important.
+It may sound clichéd, but first impressions are always important.
 Being friendly right from the get-go sets the tone of the workshop and ensures people feel welcome.
 Say “Hi” to each attendee as they arrive or enter the virtual workshop, then introduce yourself.
 If the workshop is in person, check that participants know where to get coffee or where the toilets are.
 For online workshops, make sure they know how to use the platform, like how to turn their camera or microphone on and off, or how to use the chat function.
-This helps to avoid any awkward silences and sets attendees at ease.
+This helps to avoid any awkward moments and puts attendees at ease.
 Find more ways to keep your online attendees happy.

 2. Find out why your attendees are there

-Take five minutes at the beginning of your workshop to do a quick pulse-check of the room – have each attendee take a minute to stand up, introduce him or herself, and share what he or she is looking to get out of your session.
-(Even better: ask this question at the point an attendee purchases tickets).
+Take five minutes at the beginning of your workshop to do a quick pulse-check.
+Whether in-person or online, ask each attendee to introduce themselves and share what it is that they’re looking to get out of your session.
+Even better, ask this question at the point an attendee purchases their ticket.
 You might not be able to hit every single one of their asks in your session, but this still gives you the chance to tailor your class to your attendees, even on the fly.

 3. Get your attendees talking

 Get your attendees talking to and engaging with each other.
-Not only does it help break the ice, but students will learn from the experiences of their fellow classmates.
+Not only does it help to break the ice, but students will learn from the experiences of their fellow classmates.
 Give them the opportunity to brainstorm with each other in pairs or small groups.
 Many video platforms allow you to create virtual breakout rooms, so it’s still possible for attendees to network online.
-The more convivial the atmosphere, the better the feedback will likely be.
-It also gives your students a chance to network with one another.
+The more convivial the atmosphere, the more positive the feedback is likely to be.

 4. Back-to-school essentials

 As a trainer, you’ll always want to provide the most worthwhile content possible in the most digestible format.
-Some useful lessons our General Assembly faculty have taught us:
+Some useful lessons our General Assembly faculty have taught us include:

 - Use real-life examples.
 Your attendees have come to hear from you, the professional, and they’ll want to know how you have dealt with situations or clients in your working life.

-- Be clear with your agenda, and throughout your class make certain to link back to how each section of your workshop relates to or builds on the previous section (or to your last workshop if it’s a series).
-Adult learners often need this to help understand the value of what they’re learning.
+- Be clear with your agenda.
+Throughout your class, be certain to link back to how each section of your workshop relates to or builds on the previous section (or to your last workshop, if it’s a series).
+Adult learners often need this to help them to understand the value of what they’re learning.

 - Finally, after your workshop, be sure to provide a resources list and actionable tips that your attendees can start using right away.